vikramrengarajan/GSC-FSS-Lab-Chatbot-v1/README.md

 <a name="step_view">
-   1.8 If you land on the bluemix new look as shown below.</a>
+   1.8 If you land on the bluemix new look as shown below.</a> Follow the steps to reach the Dashboard.

- Click on option as shown in the new console.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](readme_images/newview1.PNG)